XINEXPORT/chatgpt-ai-healthapp/README.md

 - in your terminal, type 'npm run dev' and hit enter

+- make sure to run 'npm run prettier' before pushing your changes

+- if you make any package installs or config changes, be sure to tell the team to do an 'npm i' when they pull the latest changes

 ## Publish your changes

 - in your terminal, type 'npm run deploy' to push your changes to github pages